dragon-dune/dragon-dune/dragon-dune.next.md

 Details & Links
 ---------------

-The game is version 1.2.
+The game is version 1.3.

-This game is licensed Creative Commons Share-Alike 4.0.
+This game is licensed Creative Commons Share-Alike 4.0, by the Dragon Dune Game Group.

 Contact: <dragon.dune.game@gmail.com>